chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/humanoid/assassin.md

 aliases: ["Assassin"]
 ---
 # Assassin
 *Source: Monster Manual p.
-343, Tales from the Yawning Portal, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel.
+343, Tales from the Yawning Portal, Mythic Odysseys of Theros, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel.
 Available in the SRD.*

 Trained in the use of poison, assassins are remorseless killers who work for nobles, guildmasters, sovereigns, and anyone else who can afford them.